Element-centric clustering comparison unifies overlaps and hierarchy: Additional Information

-\section{Author Contributions}
+\subsection{Author Contributions}

-AJG and YYA developed the method, AJG and IBW performed the analysis, HB contributed the fMRI data, AJG, IBW, HB, and YYA participated in interpreting results, AJG and YYA wrote the manuscript.
+AJG and YYA developed the method, AJG and IBW performed the analysis, WPH contributed the fMRI data, AJG, IBW, WPH, and YYA participated in interpreting results, AJG and YYA wrote the manuscript.
 All authors reviewed and edited the manuscript.